Code-Institute-Submissions/v-choco/README.md

 ✔️ Try subscribing to the newsletter on the homepage with a new email: Get a success message that the user has been subscribed.

 ✔️ Try subscribing to the newsletter on the homepage with a email that has already been subscribed in the past: Get an error message letting the user know that they are already subscribed.

+### Bugs Found

+* When deploying to Heroku the website wouldn't load and kept showing an error message saying SuspiciousOperation.
+It loaded properly after moving the images out of the static folder and into the media folder, changing the `src` attribute to each image to `src="{{ MEDIA_URL }}filename.png` and adding `'django.template.context_processors.media'` to settings.py the page loaded successfully.

+* Stripe webhooks weren't functioning completely in that the payment_intent.succeeded kept failing.
+Had to change line 66 in webhook_handler.py from `user_username=username` to `user__username=username` for it work.

+* The reviews carousel looked strange on screen sizes smaller than 350px in that the product image would overlap with the text.
+To fix this the image was set to `d-none` on smaller screen sizes.

 [Back to Top](#table-of-contents)